Sydney Opera House Cahill walk

 Explore the Harbour on a public ferry

 There are so many ways to explore the city by ferry.
 Below are the ones I think work best on short visits.
-I have a detailed list of my favourite Sydney ferry rides you can work your way through next time you are here.
+Next time you are here, you can work your way through a detailed list of my favourite Sydney ferry rides.

 Sydney Harbour Ferry ride